swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

 {% /callout %}

 Now that both our code and our data can be shared and manipulated by our team, it's time to procedurize our experiment's steps using DVC to make them easily reproductible and standardized.

+We will be using DVC stages to create a pipeline that will be executed by `dvc repro`.
+A stage in DVC is a command that is executed to produce a result.
+The result of a stage is a file or a directory.
+The command of a stage is executed only if the stage's dependencies have changed.

 As a reminder, the current steps to run the experiment are as follow: